xgrommx/Spot-D-Project/README.md

-A Demo Contact Manager App built with AngularJS!!
+A Demo Contact Manager App built with Angular and Firebase!!
 =======

 ###Some of the things I used to build it